poojanagrawal/mesalabs-day1/lab1/README.md

 and move it into your MESA work directory.

 Run your model again to see what the new pgstar plots look like.
-You don't have to wait for the run to be finished.
-Remember that you can interrupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.
+You do not have to wait for the run to be finished.
+Remember that you can interrupt it using ctrl+C if you're on Linux and Cmd+C if you are on Mac.

 For some of you, this new panel may be very small or bigger than your screen.
 This is because the width of the pgstar window is dependent on your system and